 So, without getting into the details of what exactly happened, this would have been a disaster (not to mention unprofessional) without a cloud backup.
 To make this potential misfortune even worse, the subject of the shoot was a crotchety 91-year-old toy repair man.
 He wasn’t about to let me take over his shop yet again, I’m sure of that.
 I located the photos on Backblaze and downloaded them to a new set of drives.
 Cloud backup to the rescue.
 Catastrophe #1 averted.

 This week and next I’m in Doha, Qatar, doing research for a future photo tour, while my wife, Vicki, works at the American School here.
 In our rush preparing for the trip, the wrong workshop folder went to Vicki’s laptop while the correct folder remained on her turned off and unplugged home computer.
 From our hotel in Doha, a simple login to Backblaze gave access to her backed up files.
 Catastrophe #2 averted.

 Catastrophic failures happen.

-Both David Mark Erickson and I cannot emphasize to our readers just how important it is to use the 3-2-1 strategy.
+I cannot emphasize enough to our readers just how important it is to use the 3-2-1 strategy.
 We recommend Backblaze because of its reliability, reasonable price and set it and forget it simplicity.
-But it doesn’t matter which cloud backup program you decide to use, no matter where in the world you may be, as long as you have internet, you have access to that third copy of your files.
+But it really doesn’t matter which cloud backup program you decide to use, no matter where in the world you may be, as long as you have internet, you have access to that third copy of your files.
 That means if your computer is lost or stolen (especially while traveling), you still have your photos and data.